lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/02-create-database.md

 ---

-The database is now up and running in PostgreSQL to accept data comming from Keycloak
+The database is now up and running in PostgreSQL to accept data coming from Keycloak